 - To ascertain whether any action is required in respect of certificates already issued

-- To obtain clear evidence to support any sanctions to be applied to the centre, and/or to centre personnel, in accordance with our sanctions policy
+- To obtain clear evidence to support any sanctions to be applied to the ATC, and / or to centre personnel, in accordance with our sanctions policy

 - To identify any adverse patterns or trends.

-In carrying out any investigation Safety Training Awards will be sensitive to the effect on, and reputation of, a centre and/or those centre personnel who may be subject to an investigation.
-We will strive to ensure that the investigation is carried out as confidentially as possible and the organisation/person who is the subject of the allegation will have the opportunity to raise any issues about the proposed approach and the conduct of the investigation with the investigator(s) during the investigation.
+In carrying out any investigation Safety Training Awards will be sensitive to the effect on, and reputation of, the ATC and / or those centre personnel who may be subject to an investigation.
+We will strive to ensure that the investigation is carried out as confidentially as possible and the organisation / person who is the subject of the allegation will have the opportunity to raise any issues about the proposed approach and the conduct of the investigation with the investigator(s) during the investigation.

 The investigation may involve a request for further information from relevant parties and/or interviews with centre personnel involved in the investigation.
 In any interviews carried out with the person(s) accused of malpractice or maladministration they can choose to be accompanied by a representative, this could be a colleague, trade union representative, or other third party.

 - Ensure all material collected as part of an investigation is kept secure.
 All records and original documentation concerning a completed investigation that ultimately leads to sanctions against an ATC will be retained for a period of no less than five years.
 If an investigation leads to invalidation of certificates, or criminal or civil prosecution, all records and original documentation relating to the case will be retained until the case and any appeals have been heard and for five years thereafter

 - Expect all parties, who are either directly or indirectly involved in the investigation, to fully co-operate with us.